Qiskit/documentation/README.md

 Run `./start` in your terminal, then open http://localhost:3000/start in your browser.

-The local preview does not include the top nav bar from docs.quantum-computing.ibm.com due to security considerations.
+The local preview does not include the initial index page and the top nav bar from docs.quantum-computing.ibm.com.
 So, you must directly navigate in the URL to the folder that you want:

 * http://localhost:3000/build
 * http://localhost:3000/start